vickymania-lang/dicegame/README.md

-# dicegame
+# Dice game
-refresh and see the winner
+The code consist of  HTML,CSS and JAVASCRIPT